10up/distributor/CONTRIBUTING.md

 ## Release instructions

 1. Branch: Starting from `develop`, create a release branch named `release/X.Y.Z` for your changes.
-1. Version bump: Bump the version number in `distributor.php` and `readme.txt` if it does not already reflect the version being released.
+1. Version bump: Bump the version number in `distributor.php`, `package.json`, and `readme.txt` if it does not already reflect the version being released.
 In `distributor.php` update both the plugin "Version:" property and the plugin `DT_VERSION` constant, ensuring that it is suffixed with `-dev.`.
 1. New files: Ensure any new files, especially in the vendor folder, are correctly included in `gulp-tasks/copy.js`.
 1. Changelog: Add/update the changelog in `CHANGELOG.md`.
 1. Props: update `CREDITS.md` file with any new contributors, confirm maintainers are accurate.